cd-4/syft/README.md

 Currently, the only way to run Syft is to build it yourself.
 To do so, follow these steps:

-- 1) Download [Qt Creator](https://www.qt.io/product/development-tools) and install the latest version of Qt
+- Download [Qt Creator](https://www.qt.io/product/development-tools) and install the latest version of Qt
-- 2) Open the `syft.pro` file in Qt Creator
+- Open the `syft.pro` file in Qt Creator
-- 3) Build the project
+- Build the project
 - **Note**: You may need to specify QT_PLUGIN_PATH within Qt Creator.
   - For me, I could fix this by looking in my Build Environment in Qt Creator, and choosing environment variables
   - The value QTDIR should be pre-populated.
 Simply set the QT_PLUGIN_PATH to "$QTDIR/plugins" (not actually $QTDIR but the full path)

+As far as building with `qmake` you're on your own.
+I'd recommend just using qt creator to build and editing where you like to do your editing.
+If you are able to figure it out, feel free to fix this area of the `README` to help others with that.

 # Startup